danvau98/danvau98/README.md

-- 👋 Hi, I’m @danvau98
+- 👋 Hi, I’m @danvau98.
-- 👀 I’m interested in computational Biology and Pharmaceutics
+- 👀 I’m interested in mathematical modelling of comlex systems.
-- 🌱 I’m currently researching how to solve nonlinear mathematical equations
+- 🌱 I’m currently researching how to solve nonlinear partial differential equations.
-- 💞️ I’m looking to collaborate on developing mathematical models
+- 💞️ I’m looking to collaborate on developing mathematical models.
-- 📫 How to reach me daniel.vaughan@nottingham.ac.uk
+- 📫 How to reach me daniel.vaughan@nottingham.ac.uk.

 <!---
 danvau98/danvau98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.